-The most common mistake beginners make is watching tutorials over and over again, learning all the terminology.
+The most common mistake beginners make is watching tutorials repeatedly, and learning all the terminology.
 But, unfortunately, what they do is delay the actual learning by overpreparing.

-When it comes to learning syntax, learn just enough to get you going, don't waste weeks on it.
-You don't need to memorize every bit of terminology; you can't and don't need to.
+When learning syntax, learn just enough to get you going, don’t waste weeks on it.
+You don’t need to memorize every bit of terminology; you can’t and don’t need to.

-You can use tutorials or a course to learn the basics, but as soon as you have a brief understanding of the syntax, put the tutorials away and practice on your own.
+You can use tutorials or a course to learn the basics, but once you have a brief understanding of the syntax, put the tutorials away and practice on your own.

 Many beginners get caught in tutorial limbo and never get out of it because they feel like they don’t have all the “tools” to start to program.

 Following tutorials step by step will make you feel like you are making progress, but you will feel lost once you remain out of steps.
 So make sure you do enough work independently without following steps; that’s when you’re genuinely learning.

 We know how hard it is to pick the material you will base your studying on regarding the basics.
 The internet has so many learning materials that it will make you doubt the choice you made.
 Therefore, to give a helping hand, we put together a shortlist of sources we like: